Canada, Nova Scotia: South Shore Hiking Tour

-Five nights; six days of easy to moderate walking and hiking on the Lighthouse and Fundy shores.
+Five nights; six days of easy to moderate walking and hiking on the Lighthouse shores.

 “The picnics, the lodgings, the music, the laughs and the roar of the ocean will be treasured by me for a long time.” – Joyce L.

 - Maritime culture!

 - Fabulous coastal views at Peggy’s Cove, Cape Split, Gaff Point, & Mahone Bay to Lunenburg.